TickerTalks

 Financial - Capital Markets · Financial Services

-SpaceX IPO (June 12) reactivated dormant retail brokerage accounts at record scale — Robinhood reporting its highest single-day signups confirms the retail infrastructure layer directly benefits from high-profile IPO cycles.
-CLARITY Act digital asset regulatory clarity is a parallel structural tailwind for crypto-adjacent capital markets names.
+No material change from last week — Robinhood reporting its highest single-day signups confirms the retail infrastructure layer directly benefits from high-profile IPO cycles.

 Top industry ETF